pyscajor/PorthsAndGigs/around-hugh-town.md

 # Around Hugh Town, St Mary’s
 ## Archaeology of the building of pilot gigs

-The traditional design of gigs, evolved in Scilly and Cornwall, was particularly suited to running into a head sea, helping pilots reach sailing ships driven on the prevailing westerly winds.
+The traditional design of gigs, evolved in Scilly and Cornwall, was particularly suited to running into a head sea, helping pilots reach sailing ships driven on the prevailing westerly winds (Milly Edwards, pers. comm.).
 It was developed further by Cornish master builder William Peters in the early 19th century at Polvarth, St Mawes.
-Peters made all the historic gigs preserved on Scilly (mostly taken to Newquay and restored c.1954), and many more formerly kept on the islands.
+Peters made almost all the historic gigs preserved on Scilly (mostly taken to Newquay and restored c.1954), and many more formerly kept on the islands.
 He also supplied to Newquay in 1838 the gig _Treffry_, whose lines are used as the model for racing gigs today (**Photo 1**).

 ![A 1956 photograph of Newquay Harbour showing several wooden pilot gigs on the sandy shore and in the water.
 In the foreground, the yellow gig Slippen, the green gig Bonnet, the white and blue gig Trefrry, the orange and white gig Golden Eagle, and the red gig Newquay are lined up.
 More small boats and sailing vessels float in the harbour, with a stone harbour wall, rocky cliffs, and houses overlooking the scene under a bright blue sky.](website-images/Gig-building/1-gigs-newquay-harbour-1956-trimmed.jpg)